-SYDNEY, April 28 (Reuters) - The dollar got off to a quiet start on Monday following a few days of directionless trading with investors unlikely to take aggressive positions ahead of major events in the United States and the euro zone.
+SYDNEY, April 28 The dollar got off to a quiet start on Monday following a few days of directionless trading with investors unlikely to take aggressive positions ahead of major events out of the United States and euro zone.

 Policy reviews by the U.S. Federal Reserve and Bank of Japan (BOJ) will also keep the market cautious in a holiday-shortened week for much of Asia.
 Many centres in the region will shut on Thursday for the Labour Day holiday, while Japan will be closed on Tuesday.